cathiele/rpngo/USER_GUIDE.md

 ## Base Features

-Assume the stack is empty at the start of each line.
+Examples below assume the stack is empty at the start of each line.

                             # result
     2 4 +                   # 6